 Data from the primary Metop satellite, Metop-B, is acquired at NOAA-NSF's ground station on McMurdo Sound in Antarctica and routed to EUMETSAT HQ.
-This acquisition complements that of Svalbard, and allows the data of the first half of each orbit to be disseminated processed and earlier. thus improving data Metop-based timeliness of products.
+This acquisition complements that of Svalbard, and allows the data of the first half of each orbit to be disseminated and processed earlier. thus improving data timeliness Metop-based of products.

-The chart shows the average daily passes per month that have been successfully acquired at McMurdo and relayed to Darmstadt since the service became operational in 2014.
+The chart shows the average daily passes per month that have been successfully acquired at McMurdo and relayed to Darmstadt in the last 12 months.

 The average daily number of ADA passes of Metop-B is 14.2.
-Since January 2014, the overall daily average of those acquired is 13.6.
+The overall daily average of those acquired in the 12 months shown on the chart was 13.9.

-Events in the reporting period: None significant.
+Events in the reporting period: